open-AIMS/ereefs/README.md

-format, including eReefs data from the National Computational Infrastructure (NCI) [eReefs data services](https://dapds00.nci.org.au/thredds/catalog/fx3/gbr4_v2/catalog.html), not the gridded AIMS eReefs model data provided via the [eReefs data service](https://hyrax.ereefs.aims.gov.au/).** It can also be used to explore and visualise other CSIRO-EMS model output data, including output from RECOM model runs.
+format, including eReefs data from the National Computational Infrastructure (NCI) [eReefs data services](https://dapds00.nci.org.au/thredds/catalog/fx3/gbr4_v2/catalog.html), not the gridded AIMS eReefs model data [eReefs data service](https://thredds.ereefs.aims.gov.au/).** It can also be used to explore and visualise other CSIRO-EMS model output data, including output from RECOM model runs.
 CSIRO-EMS is the hydrodynamic-biogeochemical modelling software that underpins the eReefs